22pankajsahu/m6Day15HomeWorkChallenge/README.md

 ## Demo

-You can see a live demo of the Digital Clock [here](https://22pankajsahu.github.io/m6Day15HomeWorkChallenge/).
+You can see a live demo of this site [here](https://22pankajsahu.github.io/m6Day15HomeWorkChallenge/).

 ## Features